0xflotus/qqcode/README.md

  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the QQCode client sofware, see http://www.qqcode.com.
+For more information, as well as an immediately useable, binary version of the QQCode client software, see http://www.qqcode.com.

 License
 -------